KhartesViewer/khartes/README.md

 ### Two ways to import scroll data

-There are two ways to import scroll data into your project.
+There are two ways to import scroll data into your project: create a data volume from scroll TIFF files, or attach an OME/Zarr data store.
+Here are the pros and cons of each approach.
-First a summary; the details will follow below.

 #### 1. Use 2D TIFF files to create a data volume file